-Course Code: MBI 850 Course Title: Multilateral Trade Institutions & India Semester: IV Course Type: Elective Credits:3 Home Programme(s):MBA Batch/AcademicYear:2020-22 Course Leader:
+Course Code: MBI 850 Course Title: Multilateral Trade Institutions & India Semester: IV Course Type: Elective Credits:3 Home Programme(s):MBA ome Programme(s):MBA Batch/AcademicYear:2020-22 Course Leader: Dr. Radha Raghuramapatruni

 International Trade management has gained immense significance in India in the last decade.
 The objective of this course s to inculcate a strong understanding of institutional framework of the global trading environment.
 The students will be able to understand the role of various International Organization in Promoting International Trade.
 In addition the students will also be able to map the flow of volumes of various commodities from one country to the.